 People may be impressed by how accurately the new iPhone X can detect faces.
 However, that is just the tip of the iceberg in terms of computer vision.
 Computers are far more capable than just recognizing faces.
 They can identify and decipher facial expressions and ascertain whether the person is feeling happy, sad, or perplexed.
 Such technologies are mostly used in content testing, where advertisers capture the reaction of the audience to their ads.

-Understanding non-verbal cues, body language, and gestures is a crucial aspect of human behavior, and that is what sets it apart from machines.
-However, the line between humans and machine regarding this aspect is blurring.
+Understanding non-verbal cues, body language, and gestures are a crucial aspect of human behavior, and that is what sets it apart from machines.
+However, the line between humans and machines regarding this aspect is blurring.
 Advancements in computer vision and artificial intelligence means that computers can understand human gestures.
-Such technology is embraced by companies such as PointGrab, which offers home appliance with smart gesture recognition technology, allowing users to control the appliances by using hand gestures.
+Such technology is embraced by companies such as PointGrab, which offers home appliances with smart gesture recognition technology, allowing users to control the appliances by using hand gestures.